Millions viewed a mom's YouTube videos starring her adopted kids. She's now accused of abusing them.

 The children also told police that they would also be punished by being forced to stand in a corner with their arms above their heads for hours and take ice baths.
 They also said they wouldn't eat for days.

-The children starred in Machelle Hackney's YouTube channel that has racked up more than 250 million views since it was created in 2012.
-The channel has more than three dozen videos, the oldest of which was posted in February 2018.
+The children starred in her YouTube channel, which has racked up more than 250 million views since it was created in 2012.
+The channel had more than three dozen videos, the oldest of which was posted in February 2018.

-YouTube told KPHO-TV that it cut the channel off from making money following Machelle Hackney's arrest.
-The platform, which is owned by Google, also told the station it may delete the channel depending on the result of the investigation.
+YouTube terminated the channel by mid-afternoon Wednesday, with a message saying the channel had violated YouTube's community guidelines.

-Note: Editor's note: An earlier version of this article referred to Machelle Hobson by a different name, which came from court records that have since been corrected.
+Earlier in the day, YouTube said it had suspended the channel's money-making capability after learning about the arrests.